sruti-jain/Data-Analysis-Research-Projects-in-R/README.md

 # Data-Analysis-Projects-in-R
-Projects include analysis of a research paper(Survey of Autobiographical Memory), Bama Politics Dataset using techniques like PCA, CA, MCA, SVD, Bootstraping &amp; Permutation
+1. Analysis of a research paper(Survey of Autobiographical Memory) Cleaned the existing data to differentiate between the design variables and variables needed for PCA analysis Analyzed the SAM Dataset to implement PCA and bootstraping techniques to explain the existing data on three principal components.
+Plotted the Factor score, loading and bootstrap ratio graphs to gain more insights.

+Conclution in the study were as follows:

+2. Bama Politics Dataset (Education versus Politics)